aces/Loris-MRI/docs/04-Scripts.md

   wish to delete specific records from `files_qcstatus` and the `mri_feedback_*` tables, before deleting from the `files` table.

+A script has been created in order to perform a safe deletion of an upload.
+Please, see section 4.4 for instructions on how to use the script.

 For backing up, re-labelling and re-loading MRI datasets with QC information, see [Beta Tutorial](https://github.com/aces/Loris/wiki/Reloading-MRI-data-for-mislabelled-session)